asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 tags: [vim]
 ---

 I've used vi/vim sporadically for the last 20 years.
-Early in my career vim was my editor of choice for writing C++ and Java programs (back in the old days before there were decent Java IDEs).
+Early in my career vim was my editor of choice for writing C++ and Java programs (back in the early days of Java before there were decent Java IDEs).
 These days I find myself using vim much less often while I prefer using IDEs.
 Taking advantage of things like automated refactoring tools and other such benefits of modern IDEs makes me much more productive.
 However, at times I still like to use vim.
 As far as text editors go it is amazingly powerful and gets a bad rap as being unapproachable and overly complex.
 In this post I want to talk a bit about how to find and replace text using vim.
 <!--more-->

 ##The Slash and Dot Commands

 Early in my vim usage if I was looking for a pattern of text that occurred multiple times in the file I would have used the slash command (for help type :h / in vim) to locate the pattern.
 I then would use the dot command (for help type :h . in vim) to replace each occurrence, using the n command to locate the next occurrence of the pattern in the file.
-For simple search and replace operations I still think this is the best approach since it requires the least amount of thought and interruption to your current work.
+For simple search and replace operations I still think this is the best approach since it requires the least amount of thought as well as the least interruption to your current work.
 However, if I was searching for a pattern that occurred more than a few times this becomes a relatively time consuming series of commands.

 [Drew Neil](https://twitter.com/nelstrom) author of _Practical Vim_ and creator of [VimCasts.org](http://vimcasts.org/) suggests that if you find yourself doing any repetitive command in vim there is a better way to do it.
 And in this case, there is.
 Enter the **Substitute Command**.